The full Terms of reference are available on the DfC website.

 Through Minister’s engagement with sectoral representatives it was established that in addition to addressing the immediate issues negatively impacting charities as a direct result of the Court judgments, a wider review of charity regulation would be welcome.

-What will the review consider?
+What did the review consider?

 Read the Terms of Reference for the Review.

-Separately the Board of the Commission has commissioned a review by Independent Counsel into the actions taken by the Commission in relation to two specific statutory inquiries.
-The outcome of this review will provide some of the assurances sought by the Department in relation to the actions of the Commission at the time of the relevant statutory inquiries and what lessons have been learned.
+Separately the Board of the Commission commissioned a review by Independent Counsel into the actions taken by the Commission in relation to two specific statutory inquiries.
+The outcome of this review provided some of the assurances sought by the Department in relation to the actions of the Commission at the time of the relevant statutory inquiries and what lessons have been learned.
 The Terms of Reference for that Review can be found on the Commission’s website.

 How was the independent panel convened?